Ruperto Santos: 2010–2023: Bishop of Balanga

-After Santos stepped down as Bishop of Balanga for his next position as Bishop of Antipolo on July 22, 2023, Bataan temporarily returned to the jurisdiction of the Archdiocese of San Fernando after 48 years and 8 months through the sede vacante apostolic administration of its archbishop Florentino Lavarias which lasted from the said date of July 2023 until Rufino Sescon became fifth bishop on March 1, 2025.
-The version of Santos' coat of arms of the Diocese of Balanga that is used from April 2010, however, continued to be always used by the diocese as placeholder during sede vacante period or his coat of arms as Bishop of Antipolo is used on some churches of the diocese if referencing Santos to establish and maintain continuity while awaited for the installation of his successor which lasted until the first few days of Sescon as the diocese's bishop on March 2025.
+After Santos stepped down as Bishop of Balanga for his next position as Bishop of Antipolo on July 22, 2023, Bataan temporarily returned to the jurisdiction of the Archdiocese of San Fernando after 48 years and 8 months under Florentino Lavarias which lasted from the said date of July 2023 until Rufino Sescon became fifth bishop on March 1, 2025, 16 days before the diocese turned 50 on March 17 when Sescon was already bishop.
+The version of Santos' coat of arms of the Diocese of Balanga that is used from April 2010, however, continued to be used by the diocese as placeholder during sede vacante period or his coat of arms as Bishop of Antipolo is used on some churches of the diocese if referencing Santos to establish and maintain continuity until the installation of his successor Sescon on March 2025.
 The mass for the repose of Dumaual's soul and his funeral, and blessing of the body were presided by Santos' predecessor Socrates Villegas who returned to Balanga, Bataan for the repose on July 25 and Lavarias for the blessing and funeral mass on July 23 (a day after Santos became Bishop of Antipolo) and 31, respectively.